 Some of our support group members and volunteers have recommended the following sites.
 Women LISTEN, Inc. does not manage the sites or take responsibility for their content.

 Envision: The Behavioral Medicine Intervention for chemo-brain, fatigue, cancer-related anxiety and stress and sleep problems.
-Developed by Alaska’s Dr. Lyn Freeman and now available to all cancer survivors suffering late-term symptoms both online and in person in Anchorage, AK.
+Developed by Alaska’s Dr. Lyn Freeman, and made available to cancer survivors suffering late-term symptoms both online and in person in Anchorage, AK.

 Providence Cancer Center.
-Includes information on the various cancers treated, information for those just diagnosed, essential information for patients, support services available, and guidance for cancer survivors.
-Under Health Alaska link, find a searchable online Health Information Library, and recipes.
+Includes information on the various cancers treated, information for those just diagnosed, essentialinformation for patients, support services available, and guidance for cancer survivors.

 Breast Cancer Survivorship Care.
 (Johns Hopkins).
 Treatment side effects, guidelines for follow-up care, how to make a SCP, symptom management, reducing risk of recurrence, stories and videos.